lastweek/lastweek.github.io/docs/notes/linux-x86-fpu.md

 	|Jan 9, 2021| repolished after reading the [why mmap is faster syscall post](https://sasha-f.medium.com/why-mmap-is-faster-than-system-calls-24718e75ab37).
 Indeed, the difference is that mmap is using user-level AVX-aided memmove while kernel cannot.
 This reminded me of this post so I decided to move it to here.|
 	|Feb 22, 2018 | Initial Version|

-This blog documents what how kernel is dealing with x86 FPU at a high level.
+This blog documents how kernel is dealing with x86 FPU at a high level.

 ---